Coast and Castles 2022

 Where do we stay?

 The first night we stay in single or double rooms (depending on your booking) in a local bed and breakfast.
-For the second and third nights, we’re in beautiful campsites with glamping options available (at an additional cost - please enquire with us directly).
-On our final night in Edinburgh, we’re staying in a cosy hostel in the city centre.
+For the second and third nights, we’re in guest houses, and on our final night in Edinburgh, we’re staying in a cosy hostel in the city centre.

 What kind of food will I be eating?